v3nne/tmux-gruvbox/README.md

 set -g @gruvbox_status_connect_separator "yes"
 ```
 Values:
-- yes - the background color of the separator will not blend in with the brackground color of tmux
+- yes - the background color of the separator will not blend in with the background color of tmux
-- no - the background color of the separator will blend in with the brackground color of tmux
+- no - the background color of the separator will blend in with the background color of tmux

 #### Set the status module color fill: